GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer-api/api-callbacks.md

 - Poster image for a video.
 - Poster image for a story.
 - Poster image for a template.
-- Altered media (muted, trimmed, optimized or converted to gif)
+- Altered media (muted, trimmed, optimized or converted to GIF)

 After uploading altered media Story editor calls `updateMedia` to update original version of altered media.